Amaseal/decor/src/categories/posts/candle-holders-house.md

 ---
 layout: blog
-title: CANDLE HOLDERS “HOUSE”
+title: CANDLE HOLDERS HOUSE
 order: 1
 image:
   source: ../images/candle-holders-houses-otrs-variants-1-.jpg
   alt: Candleholders "House" category
 products:
   - Advent set Black
-  - " Advent set Chocolate and Plum + black rectangle wooden tray."
+  - ' Advent set Chocolate and Plum + black rectangle wooden tray.'
 description: Each wooden house is made of solid wood- pine or oak.
 Each is naturally beautiful, it may contain natural irregularities and discolorations, you can see a wooden pattern under the paint.
 Copper tube adds additional